Lab Technician: Li-Juan SunLead: David Ng

 9:45am – 10:00am: Meet at the foyer of the Michael Smith Building (link to directions can be found here)

 10:00am – ~11:50am: Some combination of science and/or writing activities.
 Likely, the majority of time will focus on the science experiment which will vary according to the instructors present.

 ~11:50am – 12:10pm: 15 to 20 minute lunch break.
 Lunch is not provided, but space for lunch sitting is there if needed.

-Note that we are especially keen to attract teachers who are interested in developing a relationship with the program.
-This is because we are currently conducting a research project around issues regarding authentic science education and the role of creative impressions.
+Note that this fieldtrip has an active research project around issues regarding authentic science education and the role of creative impressions.